telerik/ui-for-aspnet-mvc-examples/Telerik.Examples.Mvc/Telerik.Examples.Mvc/Areas/EditorEnterLinebreakShiftEnterParagraph/README.md

 - Using NewLineCommand for line break insertion
 - Using ParagraphCommand for paragraph element creation
 - Overriding default keyboard behavior with custom commands
-- Configuring key combinations (key + shift modifier) for different actions
+- Configuring key combinations (Key + Shift modifier) for different actions

 ---